MicrosoftDocs/visualstudio-docs/docs/test/quick-start-test-driven-development-with-test-explorer.md

 2. In **Test Explorer**, choose **Run All**.

    The new test fails (although the first test still passes).
-To find the point of failure, select the failing test, and then in the **Test Detail Summary** pane, select the top item of the **Stack Trace**.
+To find the point of failure, select the failing test, and then look at the details in the **Test Detail Summary** pane.

 3. Inspect the method under test to see what might be wrong.
-In the `MyMath.Rooter` class, rewrite the code:
+Alter the `SquareRoot` code as follows:

     ```csharp
     public double SquareRoot(double input)